willy005/Quiz-board/README.md

 JQUERY

 # !!!Requirements!!!
-1.A running network'
+1.A running network'<br>
-2.A good web browser which i prefer !Chrome Web browser! to any other browser.
+2.A good web browser which i prefer !Chrome Web browser! to any other browser.<br>
-3.A good device that can connect to the internet without any delay.
+3.A good device that can connect to the internet without any delay.<br>

 #!!Project Description!!
 This is a website that can be used to collect data from different people and at the end it gives them marks they have scored.